-[6] The acceptance of gifts, loans, bequests, benefits, or other things of value may be subject to reporting requirements as set forth in Rule 3.15, which requires compliance with D.C.
-Code § 11-1530 (2017 Supp.) and the Rules of the District of Columbia Commission on Judicial Disabilities and Tenure.

-[7] This Rule departs in two, related respects from Model Rule 3.13.
+- [6] The acceptance of gifts, loans, bequests, benefits, or other things of value may be subject to reporting requirements as set forth in Rule 3.15, which requires compliance with D.C.
+Code § 11-1530 (2017 Supp.) and the Rules of the District of Columbia Commission on Judicial Disabilities and Tenure. - [7] This Rule departs in two, related respects from Model Rule 3.13.
 First, Model Rule 3.13 divides things of value a judge may accept into two categories (in paragraphs (B) and (C)) depending on whether the judge must publicly report their acceptance, but as the preceding comment states, the duty publicly to report acceptance of things of value is set forth instead in Rule 3.15, which refers to disclosure obligations established in D.C.
 Code § 11-1530 (2017 Supp.) and the Rules of the Commission on Judicial Disabilities and Tenure.
-Second, although Model Rule 3.13 (C)(3) expressly permits a judge to accept "gifts, loans, bequests, benefits, or other things of value, if the source is a party or other person, including a lawyer, who has come or is likely to come before the judge, or whose interests have come or are likely to come before the judge, and the Rules of the Commission on Judicial Disabilities and Tenure.
-Second second second the judge," acceptance of gifts from such sources is subject to a public reporting requirement.
+Second, although Model Rule 3.13 (C)(3) expressly permits a judge to accept "gifts, loans, bequests, benefits, or other things of value, if the source is a party or other person, including a lawyer, who has come or is likely to come before the judge, or whose interests have come or are likely to come before the judge," acceptance of gifts from such sources is subject to a public reporting requirement.
 Because D.C.
 Code § 11-1530 and the Rules of the Commission on Judicial Disabilities and Tenure do not require public reporting of gifts from such sources, a District of Columbia judge should not accept them, except in rare circumstances, as provided in Comment [1].
 Paragraph (B) of this Rule permits a judge to accept, unless prohibited by law or by paragraph (A), all other items set forth in Model Rule 3.13(B) and (C).